 This was my first time to Vermont and I immediately fell in love with the area.
 Vermont is known as the “Green Mountain State” and I know why.
 Everywhere I looked was the greenest grass and trees I had ever seen.
-I signed up for the 16th Annual Covered Bridges Half-Marathon beginning in Woodstock and ending in Quechee, not really knowing what to expect.
+In June 2007, I ran the 16th Annual Covered Bridges Half-Marathon beginning in Woodstock and ending in Quechee, not really knowing what to expect.

-I highly recommend anyone looking for a scenic half marathon to run the Covered Bridges Half Marathon.
+The race tarted at the ski resort area in Woodstock and continued along country roads before ultimately ending in Quechee.
 It was hilly and normally I don’t like running a hilly course, but it was so beautiful the hills truly didn’t bother me.
 We ran past four covered bridges and the Ottauquechee River.
-The local people running the race and the volunteers were all awesome as well.
-They were extremely friendly and had great senses of humor.
+The local people running the race and the volunteers were all friendly and helpful as well.
+The runners I encountered were also extremely friendly and had great senses of humor; several times during the race, I heard someone saying something that made me laugh.
 I had fun running this race from beginning to end.

 I received a short-sleeve technical shirt, pretty plain and on the large side but fine.
 It was white with the race logo on it: